-Kansas City, Missouri is a big city with a population of 471,767 people.
-If you are not a fan of long commutes, you will enjoy living in Kansas City.
-With average one way commute time of only 22 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.
+Located in the state of Missouri, Kansas City is a large city with a population of 471,767 residents.
+Not a fan of sitting in traffic?
+One big advantage of living in Kansas City is the reasonable commute times to work.
+With an average one way commute time of 22 minutes, getting to work is faster than the national average of 26 minutes.

-Kansas City, MO receives 64/100 for its livability score; this results in a ranking of #595 in Missouri and #18,725 in the USA.
-If we consider each of the categories on their own, we see that Kansas City ranks well for amenities (A+) and cost of living (B).
-There are some categories that Kansas City ranks poorly for, including: crime (F), education (D-) and housing (F).
+Kansas City, MO receives 77 out of 100 for its livability score; this results in a ranking of #25 in Missouri and #2,458 in the USA.
+Clearly, Kansas City is doing something right, as this score ranks well above the average of most cities.
+Kansas City also ranks in the top 10 percent of all cities, which is no small feat!
+Based on the grades for each individual category, Kansas City has received high marks for cost of living (A+) and housing (A).
+There are some categories that Kansas City ranks poorly for, including: crime (F).
 It might be worth taking a closer look to find out why.

-Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, librairies, etc., Kansas City has received a higher than average score for its local amenities.
+Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Kansas City has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.
-Some of the notable things to do include: National World War I Museum, Country Club Plaza, and Country Club Plaza.
+Some of the more notable entertainment options include: National World War I Museum, Country Club Plaza, and Country Club Plaza.

 |Average one way commute||22min||23min||26min|